 For spring and summer choose lighter weight yarns, ones that let air flow and keep you cool rather than make you sweat.
 In general, plant based fibers are the perfect choice for summer, due to their absorbance qualities.
 However, there are some wools which will work good in summer time as well like Merino or Alpaca.
 A bled of one of these wools with a plant-based fiber will also be a good option.

 Fall and winter are the perfect time for wools to shine - Alpaca, Angora, Cashmere, Yak and all the various sheep wools, each with their unique qualities.
 In most big box stores you will find blends of each of them with acrylic, nylon or polyamide - those blends are obviously good as well, and probably cheaper than the pure 100% wool ones.
 In terms of yarn weight, winter is the time when thicker and bulkier yarns are in play.
-Chunky beanies, cowls are sweaters are exactly the kind of items people like to wear when the temperatures go down.
+Chunky beanies, cowls are sweaters are exactly the kind of items people like to wear when the temperatures go down. - What does the pattern call for?

 Sometimes patterns will call for specific yarns or yarn weight.
 When reading your pattern it is important to pay attention if it was written for one type of yarn of a specific brand.
 If so - try to either get that yarn or its equivalent.
 It is common to find similar yarns produced by different companies, so finding a substitute won't be hard.
 If you want to use a different brand, try to stick to the same type of material and weight of yarn used in the pattern.
 Choosing a different type of fiber can result in a different look or feel than the original design.

 Also, when the pattern is written for one particular yarn, checking your gauge will be more important than ever, otherwise your final result could be different than intended.
 In this case, make a swatch with the yarn and hook you plan to use for the pattern before starting to make sure you are meeting the correct gauge.
 Some of us crochet tighter than others, so gauge can vary from person to person.
-If your gauge is off, adjust your hook size.
+If your gauge is off, adjust your hook size. - What color?

 One of the key ingredients in the final look of your project is, of course, the color!
 Yarns come in many different colors as well as multicolored, and choosing the perfect one to fit your pattern of choice might be a bit tricky.
 To help, here is a short guide to yarn color styles: